Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Introduction

-\begin{definition} For a topological space $X$, the \textbf{cup length} of $X$ is the maximal amount of elements $\{a_i\}| a_i\in H^{n_i}(X), \forall i\ n_i>0$ such that $\Pi_i a_i\neq 0$. \end{definition} \begin{theorem} Given a list of positive real numbers $\{\alpha_i \}_{i=1} ^\infty$ that satisfy $S_1 ^k(\{\alpha_i\}_i) \neq 1$ for all $k\in \N$, the family $\underline{X}(n;\{\alpha_i\}_i)$ a.a.s has cup length of 1 over $\Q$.
-Moreover, the image of the cup product in $H^{2l}$ is trivial over any ring of coefficients, where $l\in \N$ is any number s.t $S^l _1(\{\alpha_i\}_i)>1$. \end{theorem} Thus, for a full measure of the $\alpha$'s, no non-trivial cup product exists.
-This is proven by noticing that the requirement of having both $H^{k},H^{2k}$ be non-zero is very restrictive in this model.
-These restrictions entail limited possible homotopy types of strongly connected components (see \Cref{defStrongC}), in which the cup and steenrod operations are concentrated (in a sense made concrete in \Cref{lemCupSteenConc}).
-Unlike the cup product, steenrod operations are stable and thus each one requires only a range of cohomologies of a fixed length to exist (as opposed to the upper \di \ being twice the lower), and thus the restriction is less severe. \begin{theorem} Fix a non-zero element $\sigma$ of the steenrod algebra.
-Then there exist $D\in \N$ and a set $\{\alpha_i\}_{i=1} ^D \subset \R_{\geq 0} ^D$ with non empty interior such that $\sigma$ is a.a.s non-zero as a map on $H^*(\underline{X}(n;\{\alpha_i\}),\Z/p)$. \end{theorem} To prove this, we construct a variation of a simplicial model of the suspension operation (see \Cref{conKoganSus}).
-This variation “increases the odds” that a complex to which it is applied appears as a subcomplex.
-If we apply this variation sufficiently many times, the complex appears as a subcomplex of $\underline{X}(n;\{\alpha_i\})$ a.a.s.
+$\{a_i\}_{i}$ where $a_i \in H^{n_i}(X; R)$ and $n_i > 0$ for all $i$, such that $\prod_{i} a_i \neq 0$. \end{definition} \begin{theorem} Given a list of positive real numbers $\{\alpha_i \}_{i=1} ^\infty$ that satisfy $S_1 ^k(\{\alpha_i\}_i) \neq 1$ for all $k\in \N$, the family $\underline{X}(n;\{n^{-\alpha_i}\}_i)$ a.a.s has a cup length of 1 over $\Q$.
+Moreover, the image of the cup product in $H^{2l}$ is trivial over any ring of coefficients, where $l\in \N$ is any number such that $S^l _1(\{\alpha_i\}_i)>1$. \end{theorem} Thus, for a full measure of the $\alpha$'s, no non-trivial cup product exists.
+This is proven by noticing that the requirement that both $H^{k},H^{2k}$ are non-zero simultaneously is very restrictive in this model.
+These restrictions limit the possible homotopy types of strongly connected components (see \Cref{defStrongC}), in which the cup and Steenrod operations are concentrated (in a sense made concrete in \Cref{lemCupSteenConc}).
+Unlike the cup product, Steenrod operations are stable and thus each one requires only a fixed difference of \di s of cohomologies to exist (as opposed to a ratio of 2), so the restriction is less severe. \begin{theorem} Fix a non-zero element $\sigma$ of the Steenrod algebra over $\Z/p$, where $p$ is a prime.
+Then there exist $D\in \N$ and a set $A\subset \R_{\geq 0} ^D$ with non empty interior such that for $(\alpha_1,...,\alpha_D)\in A$ and $p_i=0,i>D$, $\sigma$ is a.a.s non-zero as a map on $H^*(\underline{X}(n;\{n^{-\alpha_i}\}),\Z/p)$. \end{theorem} To prove this, we construct a variation of a simplicial model of the suspension operation (see \Cref{conKoganSus}).
+This construction modifies a complex into one that is more likely to appear as a subcomplex of $\underline{X}$.
+If we apply this construction sufficiently many times, the resulting complex appears as a subcomplex of $\underline{X}(n;\{n^{-\alpha_i}\})$ a.a.s.
 This construction preserves several desirable properties of the complex, including having a non-zero Steenrod operation and strong connectivity.
 Thus, for some range of $\alpha$’s, $\sigma$ is non-zero on the complex.
-This indicates that the lower model might have highly non-trivial topological structure.
-The same can not be said for the upper model- simplexes of \di \ greater than $l$ can not form sufficiently complex structures with each other, and as a result: \begin{theorem} For $\{\alpha_i\}_i$ such that $\beta\not \in \Z$, $\overline{X}(n;\alpha_1,...)$ a.a.s collapses onto \di \ $l$. \end{theorem}
+This indicates that the lower model has a highly non-trivial topological structure for certain parameters.